 - A or (B and C) – both rules B and C must be satisfied or rule A must be satisfied for the segmentation

-You can also use nested parentheses for even more complex combination of rules.
-For more examples of complex combinations, see Combinations for conversion events and segmenting rules.
+You can also use nested parentheses for even more complex combinations of rules.
+For more examples of complex combinations, see Reference: Combinations for conversion events and segmentation rules.

 Filter contacts by personal data

 To define a segment of visitors with specific characteristics, you select the visitor property that the visitors must have.
 You can set conditions, such as Starts with..., Does not contain..., and so forth.
 For example, you may want to track just visitors, whose Job title visitor property contains the term manager.
 These may include Account manager, Acquisition manager, and so forth.